 The files maintained by the Office of Student Conduct are separate from transcripts, which are maintained by the University Registrar.
 If a student is suspended or expelled for a disciplinary infraction, that sanction will be noted on his or her transcript.
 A suspension is noted only during the suspension period; once the suspension has been served, the notation is removed from the transcript.
 Expulsions are permanently noted, except in certain cases where clemency has been granted (see below).

 Transcript notations indicate only the sanction; they contain no detailed information about the complaint or the charges.

 A student may request a copy of his or her disciplinary record or request that the record be provided to a third party by completing a release authorization form.
 The completed form should be emailed to Dijha Allen at Dijha@echo.rutgers.edu, faxed to 732-932-4154, or mailed to:

 Office of Student Conduct

 Rutgers, The State University of New Jersey

 New Brunswick, NJ 08901

 A student may request that his or her disciplinary record be expunged prior to the automatic ten-year destruction date, provided that he or she has fulfilled all sanction requirements.
-If the request is granted, the disciplinary file is destroyed and the student is deemed to have no disciplinary record with the University.
+If the request is granted, the disciplinary file is voided and the student is deemed to have no current disciplinary record with the University.
 This option is available only to students who have not been expelled from the University.